mostlycached/schema/book/coffee_shop_variations/reading_variations/chapters/reading_chapter_11_practice_scaffolding.md

 The audiobook you have been listening to is not a story.
 It is a training program for a new body.

+And it is designed to be *enjoyed*.

-And you are almost ready.
+You are almost ready.